 Based on the project-oriented nature of the studies mentioned above and the opportunities they provide to transform theory-based courses into project-based courses using a constructivist approach, it is recommended to utilize this approach in educational settings.
-The studies role of student highlight the important involvement in learning through practical significance experience and the of interdisciplinary teamwork in enhancing learning outcomes, especially in the field of medical sciences.
-Therefore, integrating projectbased learning and interdisciplinary teamwork can create a dynamic learning environment and significantly influence students' learning outcomes.
+The studies highlight the important role of student involvement in learning through practical experience and the significance of interdisciplinary teamwork in enhancing learning outcomes, especially in the field of medical sciences.
+Therefore, integrating projectbased learning and interdisciplinary teamwork can create a dynamic learning environment and influence students' significantly learning outcomes.